leehuhlee/leehuhlee.github.io/_posts/2022-06-08-Blazor-Ecommerce.md

 ## Stripe
   - It offers payment processing software and application programming interfaces (APIs) for e-commerce websites and mobile.
+  - Please read <a href="https://stripe.com/docs/payments/quickstart">Stripe Documents</a>, if you want to get more information.

 ### Account
   - Create account ot <a href="https://stripe.com/de">Stripe</a>.